infinum/datx/docs/jsonapi/jsonapi-config.md

 maxCacheAge: number; // seconds
 ```

 Options for caching of requests.
 This can be overridden on a collection or request level.
+The default caching strategy is `NetworkOnly` (no caching).